yaya2devops/cloudblog/clbs1e9dm000208l8cxnf6khm.md

 Once Kubernetes is installed, you can use YAML files to create and manage deployments, specifying the desired state of the deployment and the policies to manage it.
 You can then use a variety of tools and commands to manage and monitor the deployment, including viewing the status of the deployment, viewing the logs of the pods, scaling the deployment, rolling out updates, and monitoring the performance of the deployment.

 Overall, Kubernetes is a powerful and essential tool for deploying and managing applications in a distributed environment, and it is worth considering for any organization that needs to deploy and manage applications at scale. **Adopt DevOps.**

+# Continue to innovate
+Managing multiple deployments on Kubernetes can still be a time-consuming task, especially as the number of deployments grows.
+It can be difficult to keep track of all the different components and resources needed for each deployment, as well as ensure that they are all properly configured and up-to-date.
+This is where Helm comes in.
+Helm is a tool that simplifies the process of deploying and managing applications on Kubernetes.
+This will be our next topic of discussion. keep an eye out.